 Ease of Use

-Another hallmark of the Traeger brand is their attention to detail when it comes to making their products easy to use.
+Another hallmark of the Traeger brand is its attention to detail when it comes to making its products easy to use.

 No matter your level of experience, a Traeger grill makes it easy to attain similar results as barbecue professionals.
 In addition to dead-simple controls, Traeger has an ecosystem of recipes and guides to help make sure your meat is perfect every time.